Contact Us

 What to expect during a CT exam

 During a CT exam, you will lie on a table that passes through the center of the scanner.
-As the part of the anatomy being examined passes through the opening, the X-ray tube circles around the patient.
-Detectors collect the X-rays that have come through the patient and pass the information along to the computers, which then construct images from the data.
+As the part of the body being examined passes through the opening, the X-ray tube circles around the patient.
+Detectors collect the X-rays that have come through you and pass the information along to the computers, which then construct images from the data.
 Hundreds of images may be processed during a CT exam and are stored digitally.
 Most CT exams take 30 minutes or less.

 Some types of CT exams require the use of contrast.
 You may be asked to drink a special liquid before your exam, or contrast may be injected into a vein through an IV during the exam.
 Contrast helps to identify specific structures and functions within the body.
 The type of exam ordered will determine whether contrast is necessary.
 Patients may be asked to change into hospital pajamas for some types of CT exams.